MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/entities.md

 ![](entities-images/image4.png "When running the game, the Ship entity will be displayed")

-## Why Inherit from CCNode instead of CCSprite?
+### Why inherit from CCNode instead of CCSprite?

 At this point our `Ship` class is a simple wrapper for a `CCSprite` instance.
 Since `CCSprite` also inherits from `CCNode`, we could have inherited directly from `CCSprite`, which would have reduced the code in `Ship.cs`.
 Furthermore, inheriting directly from `CCSprite` reduces the number of in-memory objects and can improve performance by making the dependency tree smaller.

 Despite these benefits, we inherited from `CCNode` to hide some of the `CCSprite` properties from each instance.
 For example, the `Texture` property should not be modified outside of the `Ship` class, and inheriting from `CCNode` allows us to hide this property.
 The public members of our entities become especially important as a game grows larger and as additional developers are added to a team.

-# Adding Input to the Ship
+## Adding input to the ship

 Now that our ship is visible on screen we will be adding input.
-Our approach will be similar to the approach taken in the [Introduction to CocosSharp Guide](~/graphics-games/cocossharp/first-game/part2.md), except that we will be placing the code for movement in the `Ship` class rather than in the containing `CCLayer` or `CCScene`.
+Our approach will be similar to the approach taken in the [BouncingGame guide](~/graphics-games/cocossharp/bouncing-game.md), except that we will be placing the code for movement in the `Ship` class rather than in the containing `CCLayer` or `CCScene`.

 Add the code to `Ship` to support moving it to wherever the user is touching the screen: